okoth-lydia/pytests/README.md

 - Pytest Excecutes and compiles Pass and Failed results

--Run pip install pytest to install pytest :)
+- Run pip install pytest to install pytest :)

--Unit tests are mostly added to same project they cover
+- Unit tests are mostly added to same project they cover

--A simple pytest function has the following syntax:
-    def **name_of_test_functionality** () :
+- A simple pytest function has the following syntax: def **name_of_test_functionality** () :
     followed by an assertion which outlines expected results of the fuctionality.

--Naming convention is important
+- Naming convention is important

--The module and functions containing test_ as their prefix will be excecuted as test functions
+- The module and functions containing test_ as their prefix will be excecuted as test functions

--Assert statement simply checks the function and raised an assert error if the condition specified after the assert is false
+- Assert statement simply checks the function and raised an assert error if the condition specified after the assert is false

--Finally, run the test
+- Finally, run the test